 Sexual behaviours include enhancing attractiveness, being sexually proactive and our willingness to pleasure a lover.
 Behaviours are more strongly influenced by sex than by orientation.
 This is because our sex affects our responsiveness but orientation has nothing to do with responsiveness.
 We can differentiate between groups of people such as men and women or gays and heterosexuals according to their sexual behaviours.

 Some behaviours are determined by our responsiveness.
 Others are a result of conscious decisions that are influenced by personality and culture.
 Men’s behaviour with a lover reflects their responsiveness.
 Men’s focus on obtaining the turn-ons and stimulation they need, their proactiveness (including initiating sexual activity) as well as their refusal to continue sexual activity once they have ejaculated are all evidence that men orgasm with a lover.
 Women’s behaviour with a lover reflects their lack of responsiveness.
 Women’s willingness to assist with male orgasm (rather than achieve their own), female sexual passivity, and women’s ability to continue sexual activity until male orgasm are all evidence that women don’t orgasm with a lover.

 Men initiate most heterosexual activity including dating and intercourse.
 Men seek out sources of eroticism to enjoy their own arousal.
 The vast majority of men masturbate regularly.
 Men’s bravado involves boasting about the number of sexual opportunities and partners they have had.
-Men exhibit a much greater range of sexual perversions and deviancies than women do.
-Men are responsible for the vast majority of sexual abuse, sexual assault and rape.
-Men are paedophiles, they have fetishes, etc.
+Men exhibit sexual perversions and deviancies.
+Men are paedophiles.
+Men have fetishes.
+Men are responsible for the vast majority of sexual assault and rape.

 Girls do not discuss sexual activities as freely or as frequently as boys do.
 (Alfred Kinsey 1953)